-One 3-ounce serving has more than a full day’s worth of vitamin D, which is linked with reduced risk of rheumatoid arthritis, multiple sclerosis, lupus and other autoimmune diseases.
+One 3-ounce serving of halibut has more than a full day’s worth of vitamin D, which is linked with reduced risk of rheumatoid arthritis, multiple sclerosis, lupus and other autoimmune diseases.
+Incorporating halibut into your meals can help you get your fill of vitamin D and potentially lower your risk.
 Other good sources of vitamin D include salmon, mackerel, sardines, whitefish and tuna.
 For vegetarian sources, opt for egg yolks or mushrooms grown in sunlight or UV light.

 Try This: Marinate halibut steaks in olive oil and garlic then grill until done and garnish with lemons, capers and parsley; layer halibut fillets with rosemary and shallots, wrap in parchment or foil, and bake until done; poach halibut in white wine, cut into strips and serve on a salad of arugula, thinly sliced fennel, orange segments and black olives.